Curriculum

 Clinical Responsibilities and Lines of Supervision

-Each clinical case (assessment, treatment, or consultation) is assigned to a supervisor who is a licensed psychologist.
+Each clinical case (assessment, treatment, or consultation) is assigned to a supervisor who is a licensed psychologist with specialized knowledge in the given area.
 This supervisor meets face-to-face each week with the fellow for supervision and reviews each case and signs all treatment, assessment, and / or discharge notes.
 In addition, in accordance with Ohio State Law, each individual receiving clinical care receives a letter documenting the supervised nature of the services that they are receiving.
 Evaluation for clinical care will take place by the primary clinical supervisors and will be based on the degree of competence in the specific areas of practice of the fellow, the responsiveness and timeliness of their communications with multi-disciplinary colleagues and family members, and documentation and records.

 Clinical training experiences are built into clinical fellowship positions.
 The directors of the fellowship program can match research-focused fellows with clinical experiences / shadowing, when appropriate.
 Fellows obtain a minimum of 1,500 clinical hours by the completion of their training.